 When it comes to the rose plant, it’s usually the lush, full blooms that get all the attention.
-But just below the sweetest of nature’s eye candy lies the rosehip, a berry-shaped fruit that gives our Face Oil and Body Butter the magic ability to glow up your skin and keep it baby-soft to the touch.
+But just below the sweetest of nature’s eye candy lies the rosehip, a berry-shaped fruit that gives our Face Oil the magic ability to glow up your skin and keep it baby-soft to the touch.

 According to our chief scientist Dr. Kevin Spelman, Rosehips were one of the most important Chinese health tonics.
 As far back as 500 AD, they were used in traditional Chinese Medicine to treat disorders and discomforts as varied as sexual health issues, hypertension and chronic cough.
 While treatment for these ills can now be found at your local pharmacy, when it comes to skincare, this ingredient still carries super-ingredient status.
 Its varied lipid profile, packed with unsaturated fatty acids like linoleic, oleic, and linolenic acids, exists alongside a host of other skin loving compounds, like polyphenols, carotenoids, trans-retinoic acid.
 So, what does this all mean for your face?
 Quite a lot, actually.
-Here, our top reasons it made the cut with our Face Oil and Body Butter, and why it’s a boon to any skincare routine.
+Here, our top reasons it made the cut with our Face Oil and why it’s a boon to any skincare routine.

 It’s an Incredible Skin Hydrator